United Arab Emirates Armed Forces: Presidential Guard

 The United Arab Emirates Presidential Guard (UAE-PG) was formed in 2011 by merging the Amiri Guard, Special Operations Command, and the Marine Battalion from the UAE Navy.
-UAE requested training support be provide by the U.S. Marine Corps (USMC).
+UAE requested training support be provided by the U.S. Marine Corps (USMC).
 The U.S. State Department approved a foreign military sales (FMS) Training Case for UAE-PG in October 2011.
 Marine Corps Training Mission UAE (MCTM-UAE) operates under chief of mission authority as a Title 22 FMS training case.

 Deployments

 Gulf War

 UAE sent forces to assist Kuwait during the 1990–1991 Gulf War where some hundred UAE troops participated in the conflict as part of the GCC Peninsula Shield force that advanced into Kuwait City.
 UAE air force carried out strikes against Iraqi forces.
 UAE Armed Forces participated in the coalition with an army battalion along with a squadron of Dassault Mirage 5 and Mirage 2000.
 6 UAE troops were killed in action.